tomchapin/capyprism-starter/README.md

 To use different web browsers, simply set your 'WEBDRIVER' environment variable.
 You can choose between selenium-server (remote or docker grid), selenium (firefox), chrome, or poltergeist

+To stop your selenium server, simply run `make stop-selenium-server`.

 ## More Information